bitovi/academy/src/technology-consulting/6-communication-methods.md

 When deciding what tool to use, start at the top — it is the most respectful of your recipient’s time.
 Most communications are informational in nature and should be documented (like in a wiki) or emailed.
 If using email to ask a question or to get a response, follow the [business writing](#business-writing) principles outlined below.

 Chat replies can be delayed but most modern tools like Slack give the sender the ability to “demand” a recipients attention with notifications.
 Meetings should only be scheduled when decisions need to be made at that very moment.

+Choosing the right communication method ensures your message is delivered effectively.
+Sensitive topics might require a call, while persistent information belongs in a wiki.
+Understanding the strengths of each method helps you communicate efficiently, reducing friction and making collaboration with clients and teams smoother.

 ---